Getting Started with Tailscale

 Step 1: Sign up for an Account

-If you haven't already, sign up for an account via using our signup form.
-Tailscale requires a Single Sign-On (SSO) provider, so you'll need a Google, Microsoft, Okta, Ping, or other supported auth provider account to get started.
+Go to tailscale.com/start and sign up for an account.
+Tailscale requires a Single Sign-On (SSO) provider, so you'll need a Google, Microsoft, Okta, Ping, or other supported auth provider account to begin.

 Step 2: Download the Tailscale client